marsiitr/VR-Flight-Simulator/README.md

 * taking input from 4 sensors(in form of nos.) and sending this input to unity software through esp module
 * after receiving data we are scaling it in unity to make it in suitable form and sending it to our game
 * then we are using a software called trinus vr to project computer screen onto our mobile in form of 3d environment by making pc as server and mobile as receiver
-* This is it.Syncing sensor input and input in unity was very crucial.
+* This is it.
+Syncing sensor input and input in unity was very crucial.

 ## COST STRUCTURE: